-A portrait sheet is only useful if every panel looks like the same person.
-Without a locked identity anchor, diffusion models drift face-to-face inside a single grid render.
-These 12 prompts pair a fixed identity description with a neutral plate so the only thing varying is the variable you actually want — expression, outfit, age, lighting.
-For the full seed and reference workflow see AI consistent character images.
+A portrait sheet is only useful if every panel reads as the same person.
+Without a locked identity anchor, diffusion models drift face-to-face inside a single grid render — different jawline in panel 2, different eye spacing in panel 5.
+These 12 prompts pair a fixed identity description with a neutral plate so the only thing that changes is the variable you actually want: expression, outfit, age, or lighting.
+For the full seed-and-reference workflow, see AI consistent character images.

 Best for

-- Character design pipelines for games and TTRPG
+- Character design pipelines for games and TTRPGs

 - Comic and webtoon series with a recurring lead